 Stephen Mason BSc, was born a thalidomide child with acute dyslexia and leaving school with no qualifications and with the record for the most amount of beatings received by child (32), the most amount of punishments, the most amount of fish fingers eaten in 20 minutes (23), and the under twelves one like the butterfly record (still stands).

 Stephen went on to trial for under 18s England Rugby and to obtain a 2.1 degree in IT and work in investment banking, implementing IT trading floors, where he paid off his mortgage at 29 and financially retired at 32, he ran the London marathon and canoed the length of the Thames.

-Stephen started all of his businesses from zero and invested in business partners.
-He has an eclectic mix of businesses, ranging from a hedge fund to a recruitment company, to a management consultancy and a software company.
-His businesses have a combined 75 million turnover and 400 staff globally, and he has made 9 multimillionaires.
-He also saved a local 300 seat theatre, developing a business model which has since been adopted by many regional theatres.
+Stephen started all of his businesses from zero.
+He has had an eclectic mix of businesses, ranging from a hedge fund to a recruitment company, to a management consultancy and a software company.
+His businesses had a combined £75 million turnover and 400 staff globally.
+He has made 11 multimillionaires, his business investments are over £2 million and he has generated over £100 million in tax revenue.

 The company he founded was sold for $129 million in 2019 and he is in the top 9,000 UK people measured by ultra high net worth individuals, and in the top 0.1% UK highest taxable income earners, and is a UK taxpayer and resident.